zh2395/KPC/README.md

 with X, Y, Z being random variables in topological spaces.
 The population KPC is a deterministic number between 0 and 1.
 It is 0 if and only if Y is conditionally independent of Z given X. It is 1 if and only if Y is a measurable function of Z and X.
-This R package provides implementations of two empirical versions of KPC when X, Y, Z can be stored in vectors.
+This R package provides implementations of two empirical versions of KPC when X, Z are Euclidean, and Y possibly taking values in general spaces can be stored as vectors.
-One is based on the geometric graph such as K-nearest neighbor graph (KNN) and minimum spanning tree (MST), and is consistent under very weak conditions.
+One empirical KPC is based on the geometric graph such as K-nearest neighbor graph (KNN) and minimum spanning tree (MST), and is consistent under very weak conditions.
 The other is based on the conditional mean embedding (CME) formula in the kernel literature, which is also consistent under suitable conditions.
 Users are free to define arbitrary kernels.
 A stepwise forward variable selection algorithm KFOCI is given, as well as a similar stepwise forward selection algorithm based on CME.